By Arctic specialist Tom

-On the Zodiac, we were able to get within 10 m (32 ft) of the male polar bear as it lounged on the shore — we were so close, I had to fiddle quickly to replace the zoom lens on my camera.
-As we approached, the bear padded down to the water, sniffing at us inquisitively — probably wondering whether he could eat us
+On the Zodiac, we were able to get within viewing distance of the male polar bear as it lounged on the shore — we were so close, I had to fiddle quickly to replace the zoom lens on my camera.

 The size of its massive haunches and its general bulk struck me — you were immediately conscious of its latent strength.
 It was above freezing that day, and polar bears overheat easily.
 After 20 minutes, it lost interest and lay down in a pile of snow to cool off.

 Expect to be woken at night if there’s a sighting too.
 We were once woken by the intercom at 2am as a mother and her cub had come into view on an ice floe alongside the ship.
 With the sun dipped below the horizon casting an eerie half-light (the sun never sets in the Arctic summer), I stood on deck with binoculars and watched the cub play.